kgroveshok/z80-homebrew/WORD-LIST.md

 DIR ( u -- lab id ... c t )   Using bank number u push directory entries from persistent storage as w with count u  | DONE SEO ( u1 u2 -- ) Send byte u1 to Serial EEPROM device at address u2 |  DONE SEI ( u2 -- u1 ) Get a byte from Serial EEPROM device at address u2 |  DONE
- SFREE ( -- n )  Gets number of blocks free on current storage bank | DONE CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE OPEN ( n --  )  Sets file id to point to first data page for subsequent READs - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE
+ FFREE ( -- n )  Gets number of free file blocks on current storage bank | DONE SIZE ( u -- n )  Gets number of blocks used by file id u and push to stack | DONE CREATE ( u -- n )  Creates a file with name u on current storage bank and pushes the file id number to TOS | DONE ERA ( n --  )  Deletes all data for file id n on current storage bank | DONE OPEN ( n --  )  Sets file id to point to first data page for subsequent READs - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE
- EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE Words still left to do
+ EOF ( n -- u )  Returns EOF logical state of file id n - CURRENTLY n IS IGNORED AND ONLY ONE STREAM IS SUPPORTED | DONE LABEL ( u --  )  Sets the storage bank label to string on top of stack  | DONE LABELS (  -- b n .... c  )  Pushes each storage bank labels (n) along with id (b) onto the stack giving count (c) of banks  | DONE
+Words still left to do
 ----------------------
 SWAP ( w1 w2 -- w2 w1 )    Swap top two items (of whatever type) on TOS